eclipse-iceoryx/iceoryx/doc/design/drafts/dynamic_size_types.md

    a real challenge when they should be constructed inside of this sample.

-2. One can perform a worst case estimation at compile time and declare a type with container members which fullfil those worst case estimations.
+2. One can perform a worst case estimation at compile time and declare a type with container members which fullfil those estimations.
    This could lead to a lot of wasted memory and if the worst case estimations have to be adjusted all the applications which are using this type may have to be adjusted as well since the capacity is part of the type.